openfisca/openfisca-core/README.md

 ## Install for development

 This is the way to install OpenFisca-Core for development.
 If you just want to modify the legislation formulas and/or parameters, just follow the [installation section](https://doc.openfisca.fr/install.html) of the documentation.

+This package requires Python 2.7.

 ```bash
 git clone https://github.com/openfisca/openfisca-core.git